top of page

 2. Height calculation: The rod must be mounted high enough to allow the curtains to hang freely without contacting the shutter frame below.
 Floor-length curtains should just touch the floor or carry a break of about 1 inch.
 Getting this wrong means either hemming after the fact or living with curtains that bunch awkwardly on the shutter frame.

 3. Wall anchor integrity near trims: Window frames often run close to electrical boxes, HVAC vents, or structural headers that affect where brackets can be safely anchored.
 A professional installer reads these conditions during measurement; a DIY installer typically discovers them mid-drill.
+For homeowners considering measuring shutters themselves, our guide on how to measure shutters covers the key dimensions to know before installation.

 The honest recommendation: if your shutters are already installed and you want to add curtains, a professional measurement and rod installation typically runs $75 to $150 per window in the Maryland market and eliminates all three of those risks.
 For new installations where shutters and curtains are being specified together, having both handled by the same provider is the most efficient path.
 Our team handles exactly this sequencing for clients across Rehoboth Beach, Easton, Kent Island, and the greater Annapolis area.
 Learn more about professional window treatment installation in Delmarva and what the process involves.
+You can also explore our guide on expert window treatments installation in Delmarva for a detailed walkthrough of what professional service includes.
+For a comprehensive look at what window treatments installation in Annapolis, MD involves when comparing professional versus DIY approaches, our dedicated guide covers the tradeoffs in detail.
+Homeowners on Kent Island considering a professional installation may also find our resource on window treatments installation in Kent Island a helpful local reference.
+For homeowners considering a DIY approach to shutter installation, our DIY interior shutters guide for Delmarva homeowners outlines what the process realistically involves.
+For a step-by-step walkthrough of the installation process, our guide on how to install plantation blinds covers the full DIY process in detail.

 9. Does the Combination Add Resale Value?